Signal in the Night

 Signal in the Night (German: Signal in der Nacht) is a 1937 German war drama film directed by Richard Schneider-Edenkoben and starring Sybille Schmitz, Inge List and Hannes Stelzer.
 Location shooting took place at Grünwald Castle and around Bad Reichenhall in Bavaria.

 Synopsis

 A young Austrian woman marries an Italian count without really being in love with him, while secretly being admired by an Austrian captain.
-Things are complicated by the outbreak of the First World War in which the two countries become enemies.
+Things are complicated by the outbreak of the First World War when the two countries become enemies.